erickrr-bd/Tekium-Winlogbeat-Update-Script/README.md

 For example:

-`.\Tekium_Winlogbeat_Updgrade_Script.ps1 -hosts_file “archivo_hostnames.txt"`
+`.\Tekium_Winlogbeat_Update_Script.ps1 -hosts_file “archivo_hostnames.txt"`

-The structure of the file with the hostsnames must be the following.
-It is recommended to use hostnames instead of IP addresses, this way you avoid entering authentication credentials.
+The file's structure with the hostsnames must be the following.
+It's recommended to use hostnames instead of IP addresses, this way you avoid entering authentication credentials.

 ```
 HOST1